LordDesync/seating_planner/README.md

 # Seating Planner
 Program to assist in creating seating plans for various events.

-Written as part of an A-Level qualification.
+Written as part of an A-Level qualification.<br>
-I have never been formally taught Python; if you look at my source code, I am taking no responsibility for any damage done to brain.
+I have never been formally taught Python; if you look at my source code, I am taking no responsibility for any damage done to brain.<br>
 Also have never used github before, so I've probably messed it up somehow.

 ## Program Usage